ceu-lang/ceu/docs/manual/v0.30/docs/storage_entities/references.md

 Céu support aliases to all storage entity classes, except external events and pointer types.
-Céu also supports option variable aliases which are aliases that may be set or not.
+Céu also supports option variable aliases which are aliases that may be bounded or not.

 An alias is declared by suffixing the entity class with the modifier `&` and is acquired by prefixing an entity identifier with the operator `&`.